 Starting a Blog

-I have definitely stepped out of my comfort zone this year when it comes to starting a blog!
+Needless to say, I have definitely stepped out of my comfort zone this year when it comes to starting a blog!
 I started Family Centered Life to reach and help more people.
 I have enjoyed working with children, adolescents, and families through the years and wanted to be able to help others outside of the Southwest Indiana area.

 My goal was to have the opportunity to offer ideas for family improvement, tips for strengthening family bonds, and making lives better and easier for parents and families in general.
 I am still working to build my blog, but I feel I am on my way to helping others outside of my local area.